Frequently Asked Questions

 While this is outside of the scope of this project, I can try to point you in the right direction!

-(NOT RECOMMENDED) Direct Port Forwarding: Another option is directly forward the ports of the services on your router and access the services via
+- Direct Port Forwarding: This method is not recommended, but another option is directly forward the ports of the services on your router and access the services via

 Sorry that LunaSea is not meeting your expectations, feel free to post criticisms or complaints to any of the social platforms or directly email me.
 I hope that I can remedy your complaints, all I ask is that you do not be abusive or disrespectful to myself or others in the community.

 I also kindly request that before you submit a 1-star App Store/Play Store review that you consider contacting me directly with your complaints.
-1-star reviews can really hurt a smaller applications reviews since we do not typically get lots of reviews.
+1-star reviews can really hurt a smaller application's rating since we do not typically get lots of reviews.